Mar 24, 2016 - Research

 What are you working on now at 23andMe?

-I am currently developing new methods for improving our DNA relative’s tool and Ancestry Composition report that will offer finer and more detailed results.
+I am developing new methods for improving our DNA relative’s tool and Ancestry Composition report that will offer finer and more detailed results.
 More generally, I’m working on different projects dealing with “IBD”, which stands for “identity by descent”.
 DNA segments that are IBD between two individuals are important because they contain information about their genealogical relationship.
 For example, close relatives will share longer IBD segments than distant relatives.
 By looking at the patterns of IBD sharing between different individuals, we can learn a lot about how related they are.

 Why are you excited about genetics?